 - Add the batter to the prepared pan, smoothing out the top with the back of a spoon or an offset knife.

-- Top the peanut butter blondie batter with additional chocolate and peanut butter cups.
-Bake at 350F for 24-26 minutes.
-24 minutes will give you a fudgier blondie while 26 minutes (or longer) will give you an almost fully baked blondie.
-Baking times depend on your oven.
+- Bake the gluten-free peanut blondies at 335F for 22-24 minutes.
+22 minutes will give you a fudgier blondie while 24 minutes (or longer) will give you an almost fully baked blondie.
+Baking times depend on your oven and the size of baking pan used.

-Frequently asked questions about Gluten Free Peanut Blondies
+FAQ - Gluten Free Peanut Butter Blondies

 I have not tested this recipe with different nuts or seed butter.
 I recommend using the same amount as peanut butter.